 As part of my due diligence for upcoming articles, I have been grilling a lot lately.
-Heck, it is summer and the truth is that I grill frequently anyway.
-This research has given rise to additional thoughts: as I have posted some of my exploits on Facebook, people have asked what sort of charcoal I use on the grill and which is best.
+(Heck, it is summer and the truth is that I grill frequently anyway.)
+As I have posted some of my exploits on Facebook, people have asked what sort of charcoal I use on the grill and which is best.

 Briquettes are the more flexible option.
 They are great for long low, slow cooking (true BBQ) as well as for direct or indirect grilling.
 With briquettes, there is one basic choice.
 Do you use the widely available briquettes from companies such as Kingsford and Duraflame or natural briquettes such as Stubbs and Wicked Good?

 There is a huge debate about briquettes regarding how they are made and whether the “additives” used to create the briquette are harmful.
 The long standing argument is that that the mass produced briquettes use “Petroleum by-products”, “toxic waste”, or “fillers”.
 I am no chemist and therefore won’t rationalize away the process used by large briquette manufacturers, except to say this – the natural briquettes from Stubbs, Kingsford Competition and Wicked Good contain nothing but hardwood and vegetable paste or corn starch for a binder.
 The other additives in cheap, mass produced charcoal are included for various factors such as release of the briquettes from the molds during production, ease of lighting and ash production.